dopedud/c-web-server/README.md

 ## How to Run

 This project uses CMake to generate Makefiles and automate the compilation of programs.
-Install CMake, and on Windows, with a command prompt opened at the project's root directory, do `cd build` (or if `build` directory hasn't exist yet, do `mkdir build`), then do `cmake --preset=default ..` for CMake to configure the build files.
+Install CMake, and on Windows, with a command prompt opened at this project's root directory, do `cd build` (or if `build` directory hasn't exist yet, do `mkdir build`), then do `cmake --preset=default ..` for CMake to configure the build files.

 To build, simply `cmake --build .` in the build files.